Robr7598/iAudio/README.md

 # Steps to run the application

-Make sure node has been installed.
+Make sure node is installed.

 1. Clone the repository